Getting an online immigration status (eVisa)

 Most biometric residence permits (BRPs) have an expiry date of 31 December 2024 - because eVisas are replacing BRPs.
 This doesn’t mean your visa ends on this date.

-You should create an account for your eVisa before your BRP expires.
+You should create a UKVI account for your eVisa before your BRP expires.

 If you’re not sure when your visa ends, you can check the letter you got from the Home Office when they approved your application.